ton31337/ton31337.github.io/_posts/2020-07-17-arp-table-quiz-in-cumulus-linux.md

 128 is the maximum number of ARP entries in the cache.
 Garbage collection won't be triggered if below 128.
 We have 6k.
 That's why I noticed a host entries drop when packet loss happens.
 I double-checked this few times and confirmed.

-Changed to gc_thresh1 to 8192 (bigger than we have ARP entries) and the problem just gone.
+Lowered gc_thresh1 to slightly less than we have ARP entries fixed the problem.

+If you raise gc_thresh1 higher than you have entries, you will probably gonna have lots of FAILED/STALE entries in the neighbor table and fun things could start happening (lots of TCP spurious retransmissions, out of order packets, and so on).

+So keep eyes carefully on this ;-)